w3f/polkadot-wiki-old/docs/polkadot/learn/faq.md

 overhead on Validators is to validate state transitions, the block times should be quite fast.
 On a scale of 2 - 3 seconds may not be unreasonable after optimizations.

+However, the council will decide what is the rational limit on the speed of the block production on the relay chain.
+Therefore it will likely begin around 10-12 seconds and be brought down from there through governance.

 ### What is the token inflation rate?

 The token inflation and staking mechanics have not been finalized at this